DASH Etiquette: 4 Rules For Guests And Hosts

 As a guest on a DASH diet, you should politely manage your food restrictions and deal with your hosts and the other guests.

-DASH etiquette rules
+DASH etiquette micro-class

 The DASH diet (Dietary Approaches to Stop Hypertension) is a dietary regimen promoted by the U.S. National Institutes of Health (NIH).
 Its main goal is to prevent hypertension.
 The DASH diet limits salt, animal fat, and added sugar.